giantswarm/fmt/kubernetes/annotations_and_labels.md

   bundle version, e.g. `kvm-operator.giantswarm.io/version=1.0.0`.
 - `giantswarm.io/provider` - value should be the installation's provider, e.g.
   `kvm`, `aws`, or `azure`.
-- `giantswarm.io/certificate` - value should contain certificate name as
-  defined in github.com/giantswarm/certs repo.
-This is used in certificate Secrets and CertConfigs.

 ### Labels Set In Tenant Cluster Nodes